First-time application process

 For students applying for first-year or transfer admission, follow the steps outlined for you here.

-WashU is committed to meeting 100 percent of demonstrated financial need for admitted students, but we can’t help you if we don’t have your application.
-Even if you don’t believe you are eligible for financial aid you should take the time to complete the FAFSA.
-You might be surprised to find out that aid is available to help students like you.
+WashU is committed to meeting 100 percent of demonstrated financial need for all admitted students, but we can’t help you if we don’t have your application.
+Even if you don’t believe you are eligible you should take the time to apply for financial assistance.
+You might be surprised to find out that assistance is available to help students like you.

 Once our office receives this information, we will consider your family’s financial circumstances.
-Your financial aid award is based on the information you and your parents provide.
+Your financial assistance offer is based on the information you and your parents provide.
 Washington University uses this information to determine the amount your family can pay toward your educational expenses.

-If you are not applying for university-funded assistance, only a FAFSA is required to be considered for federal and state financial aid.
+If you are not applying for university-funded assistance, only a FAFSA is required to be considered for federal and state financial assistance.

 Submit the CSS Profile (required)

-The CSS Profile should be submitted by all first-time need-based financial aid applicants.
-This includes incoming first-year applicants, transfer applicants, and current domestic students wishing to apply for financial aid for the first time.
+The CSS Profile should be submitted by all first-time need-based financial assistance applicants.
+This includes incoming first-year applicants, transfer applicants, and current domestic students wishing to apply for financial assistance for the first time.

 The CSS Profile is used by nearly 400 colleges and scholarship programs.
 There is a $16 fee for every college you want to submit to.